postfixadmin/postfixadmin/DOCUMENTS/CUSTOM_FIELDS.md

   WHERE m.username = '%{user}' AND m.active = 1 AND d.active = 1
 ```

-## Why a dedicated column instead of `transport`?
+## Why a separate column instead of `transport`?

-PostfixAdmin already ships a `transport` column, and you *can* drive Postfix
+Fair question, since PostfixAdmin already ships a `transport` column and you can
-routing from it.
-The reason this example adds a separate `backend_host` is that
+absolutely drive Postfix routing from it.
+The reason this example uses a
-the same value is reused as Dovecot's `proxy` host, and `transport` stores a
+separate `backend_host` is that the same value gets reused as Dovecot's proxy
-full `smtp:[host]:port` string that Dovecot cannot consume as-is.
-Keeping a
+host, and `transport` stores a full `smtp:[host]:port` string that Dovecot
-plain hostname in its own column lets both Postfix and Dovecot read it directly
+can't swallow as-is.
+Keeping a plain hostname in its own column means both
-without string-slicing on the Dovecot side.
-If you only need Postfix routing,
+Postfix and Dovecot read it directly, with no string-slicing on the Dovecot
+side.
+If you only need the Postfix routing and don't care about Dovecot, then
-reusing `transport` (optionally massaged with SQL `CONCAT`/`SUBSTRING`) is a
+reusing `transport` (maybe with a bit of SQL `CONCAT`/`SUBSTRING` to reshape it)
-perfectly good alternative.
+works just as well.

-## Summary
+## The short version

-- `*_struct_hook` lets you add/modify/remove Handler fields from config alone —
+- `*_struct_hook` lets you add, change, or drop Handler fields from config
-  no core changes, no fork.
+  alone.
+No core edits, no fork.
-- Add the DB column yourself; the hook only handles it.
+- Add the DB column yourself.
+The hook only handles it, it doesn't create it.
-- Prefix custom columns per the naming policy.
+- Prefix your custom columns per the naming policy.
-- A single plain-hostname column can feed both Postfix `transport_maps` and
+- One plain-hostname column can feed both Postfix `transport_maps` and Dovecot
-  Dovecot proxying, which is handy for front-end/back-end mail topologies.
+  proxying, which is exactly what you want for a front-end/back-end mail setup.